xuelin-chen/pcl2pcl-gan-pub/README.md

 ### Unpaired Point Cloud Completion on Real Scans using Adversarial Training

+Note: this repo is out-dated, we will update it soon!

 Implementation of arxiv preprint paper <a href="https://128.84.21.199/abs/1904.00069" target="_blank">(link)</a>.

 ![teaser](./doc/teaser.png)